derekreiman/PopPhy-CNN/README.md

 ### Prerequisites
   - Python 2.7.14
   - Libraries: `pip install theano numpy pandas joblib xmltodict untangle sklearn network`

+### Datasets
+Datasets are stored in respective folders under the data directory.
+Each dataset needs the following:
+  - count_matrix.csv
+  - labels.txt
+  - otu.csv
+  - newick.txt

+The file <b>count_matrix.csv</b> is a comma separated file representing the count table.
+Each row should represent a sample and each column should represent the abundance of an OTU.
+There should be no headers or index column in this file.
+The file <b>labels.txt</b> should contain the class labels with samples ordered in the same way as in count_matrix.csv.
+There should be one label per line.
+The file <b>otu.csv</b> should contain all the OTU features, ordered in the same way as the columns appear in count_matrix.csv.
+This should be represented as a single comma-separated list.
+The file <b>newick.txt</b> is the newick formatted text file for the phylogenetic taxonomic tree.

 ### To generate 10 times 10-fold cross validation sets for the Cirrhosis dataset: